 Course ObjectiveThe aim of this course is to provide Master’s students with the

-essential linguistic know-how for composing a successful research
+essential linguistic know-how for writing a scientific article in

-proposal in English that is well organized, idiomatically and
+English that is well organized, idiomatically and stylistically

 At the end of the course students